On the nu-invariant of two-step nilmanifolds with closed G2-structure: Introduction

-Many examples of closed (non-parallel) $\mathrm G_2$-structures were obtained on compact quotients of simply connected Lie groups by co-compact discrete subgroups (lattices).
+Many examples of closed non-parallel $\mathrm G_2$-structures were obtained on compact quotients of simply connected Lie groups by cocompact lattices.
 The first one was constructed by Fern\'andez \cite{fernandez} on a \emph{two-step nilmanifold}, i.e.\ a compact quotient of a simply connected two-step nilpotent Lie group by a lattice.
 Nilpotent Lie algebras admitting invariant closed $\mathrm G_2$-structures have been classified by Conti--Fern\'andez \cite{conti-fernandez}.
-Classification results for solvable Lie algebras with non-trivial center and in the non-solvable case are also known \cite{fino-raffero,fino-raffero-salvatore}.
+Classification results for solvable Lie algebras with non-trivial center and in the non-solvable case can be found in \cite{fino-raffero,fino-raffero-salvatore}.